 Oklahoma Earns a D-Plus on State Report Card, Ranks 46th in Nation

-Diving into the findings for the three graded indices, Oklahoma earns a C in the Chance-for-Success category and ranks 44th.
+Diving into the findings for the three graded indices, Oklahoma earns a C in the Chance-for-Success category and ranks 45th.
 The average state earns a C-plus.
-In School Finance, Oklahoma receives a D and ranks 44th, while for the K-12 Achievement Index it finishes 39th with a grade of D. The average state earns grades of C and C-minus in School Finance and K-12 Achievement, respectively.
+In School Finance, Oklahoma receives a D and ranks 44th.
+For the K-12 Achievement Index, last updated in the 2016 report, it finishes 39th with a grade of D. The average state earns grades of C and C-minus in School Finance and K-12 Achievement, respectively.

-Oklahoma’s 2016 Highlights Report includes results for each of the nearly-40 indicators that make up Quality Counts’ overall grading rubric.
-This year’s State Highlights Report also contains the special analysis of student achievement in the NCLB era.
+Oklahoma’s 2018 Highlights Report includes summarized results based on each of the nearly-40 indicators that make up Quality Counts’ overall grading rubric.